-- The Fund aims to deliver returns broadly in line with the FTSE Developed Index with a maximum tracking error of +/-0.50%.
-Our approach allows an increase or decrease exposures to constituents of the index based on their expected contributions towards climate change.
+- Flexibility to increase or decrease exposures to constituents of the index based on their expected contributions towards climate change

 Our Climate Aware model – Four key building blocks

 Our model is constructed based on four core elements, or building blocks.
 By combining this multi-dimensional group of metrics, we guide portfolio construction towards a set of exposures aiming at reflecting the low GHG emission economy and the 2ᵒC scenario.
 Our approach is innovative - it is both forward-looking and uses a probabilistic framework to capture the inherent uncertainty surrounding carbon data.
 The four building blocks are:

 We build a quantitative model that compares the company's carbon footprint trend with the required emission reduction implied by the 2ᵒC scenario.
 This approach allow us to estimate the probability a company will achieve those glide path targets.

 We improve the estimates of our quantitative model with a qualitative framework that incorporates information about the company:Whether carbon emission is reported under the Carbon Disclosure Program (CDP) or The company's disclosure related to implementation of policies, objectives and/or initiatives related to carbon efficiency.